ph0ngp/linglook/README.md

 - Look up Chinese words by hovering over them, on both desktop and mobile.
 - Supports both simplified and traditional Chinese characters.
-- Displays the word's definition, pinyin, HSK level, and TOCFL level.
+- Displays the word's definition, pinyin, HSK level, TOCFL level.
 - Displays each character's stroke order.
 - Copy the word to clipboard.
 - Search the word with Google Images.